 In this subsection, we present the performance comparison on recommendation effects between ORS and the benchmark methods.
-For the purpose of comparison, we fix topic=200 for LDA-F, LDA-L, LDA-P and ORS, because the variances of perplexity become less obvious since then, as shown in Fig. 5.
-We also set the nearest neighbor size of UCF as 1000, and 500 for ICF.
-For the ORS-OBN method, we set the weight λ as 0.5, i.e., the global and personal probability are of equal importance.
-This compromise value is based on the results shown in Fig. 6.
-As shown in Fig. 6, when the weight λ changes from 0 to 1, DOA remains approximately constant, while Topk-10 and NDCG@10 are maximized near $\lambda=0.5$.
-Thus, the weight $\lambda=0.5$ is a compromise solution.
+For the purpose of comparison, we fix topic = 200 for LDA-F, LDA-L, LDA-P, and ORS, because the variances of perplexity become less obvious since then, as shown in Figure 5.
+We also set the nearest-neighbor size of UCF as 1,000, and 500 for ICF.
+For the ORS-OBN method, we set the weight λ as 0.5; that is, the global and personal probability are of equal importance.
+This compromise value is based on the results shown in Figure 6.
+As shown in Figure 6, when the weight λ changes from 0 to 1, DOA remains approximately constant, while Top-K-10 and NDCG@10 are maximized near $\lambda = 0.5$.
+Thus, the weight $\lambda = 0.5$ is a compromise solution.